kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - *Party: No change when prompted*
   - We aren't allowed to remove Bastila yet...
 - *Party: Remove Bastila*
-  - ...so we have to do it here
+  - ...so we have to do it after
 - Transit Back to Grove
 - Run/Force Jump to Matale Grounds
 - Force Jump to kath hounds on right and loot Casus Sandral's corpse